oschrenk/notes/things.md

 - [formulor.de](http://www.formulor.de) A webservice for cutting materials.
 Send them vecor file, choose material and they send you the stuff.
 - [modulor](http://www.modulor.de/) A website for different materials, stationery needs
+- [inventables.com](http://www.inventables.com/) We sell materials that designers, artists, and inventors use to develop new products and pushes the boundaries of what's possible.